ThashmikaX/interview-preparation/quiestions.md

 what is a tensor?
-describe stacks, queus, graphs programming questions: given a sum of money n fine the minimun number of coins that need to be dispensed reverse array without using a temp variable given a string find the length of the largest substring without any repeating characters e.g: - abccccadcc -> 3 abc, cad given an array of length n and an integer m, return the elements greater than n/m open a file and output the count of each word in the text file"
+describe stacks, queus, graphs programming questions:

+given a string find the length of the largest substring without any repeating characters e.g: - abccccadcc -> 3 abc, cad given an array of length n and an integer m, return the elements greater than n/m open a file and output the count of each word in the text file"